Call4Cloud | MMP-C | Autopilot | Device Preparation

 So, two blogs about Device Query—job done, right?
 Nope.
 With the official release of Device Query, my tenant was also flighted for DataProtection (end-to-end encryption).
 With this IME feature, I could now query the Windows registry in a protected way.

-From there on I decided to look to see if we could use device query to query some specific registry keys from our device.
+From there on, I decided to investigate whether we could use device query to retrieve specific registry keys from our device.

 For example, this is the DCLAPS registry key we previously used to temporarily store the LAPS admin password so we could retrieve it with our RMM tool.